 Simulation Monitoring and Control consists of a workstation providing the user interface that allows the instructor or mission director to control and monitor the integrated simulation.
 The SM&C user interface offers: 1) Controls for starting and stopping simulation; and selection of mission type, phase, and times, 2) Status information to provide real time insight into those computers that comprise the network configuration and 3) Tools for inserting and monitoring system anomalies.

-The images below depict the main simulation control interface and anomaly control screen.
+The images above depict the main simulation control interface and anomaly control screen.

 The MS3-Lunar flight deck element provides the software to support crew operations in the spacecraft.
 The "visual" component generates the out-the-window scenery that the crew would see.
 The "data screen" component presents computer data entry and display screens to allow the crew to monitor spacecraft systems and to make inputs to control the spacecraft.

-The images below depict screen shots of MS3 data entry and monitoring screens, as well as samples of out-the-window scenery or interior cockit camera views.
+The images above depict screen shots of MS3 data entry and monitoring screens, as well as samples of out-the-window scenery or interior cockit camera views.

 The Mission Control Center is comprised of one or more workstations where Mission Controllers can monitor the real time status of the lunar spacecraft trajectory and systems.
 The MCC presents, in real time, data generated by the MS3 models to the Mission Control Team.
 Also, the MCC can offer one or more screens of camera views to allow the flight controllers to "watch" what is transpiring during the mission.
 Note that some of the visual representations may be from cameras not available in the "real world" but they help the controllers appreciate the context of what is going on.

-The images below depict some of the data screens available to the mission controllers as well as some of the camera imagery that can be viewed in the MCC.
+The images above depict some of the data screens available to the mission controllers as well as some of the camera imagery that can be viewed in the MCC.